Oauth-Celestial/ultimate_extension/README.md

 # ultimate_extension

-Ultimate Extension provides powerful and easy-to-use extensions for Dart collections and objects.
-This package extends List, Iterable, Map, and Object with a variety of extension methods, including random selection, copying, partitioning, JSON handling, and more.
-Whether you need enhanced collection utilities or simplified object manipulation, Ultimate Extension makes Dart programming more efficient.
+Powerful and easy-to-use Dart extensions for List, Map, Iterable, and Object.

 ### Table of contents